2mol/juricho.me/content/_index.md

 I would like to create something that let's me have a digital bookshelf.
 Realistically that means not the contents, just the titles.
 I want to track

-- a reading list.
+- a reading list
-- a collection of books, articles, essays, games, etc that hold a special place in my heart.
+- a collection of books, articles, essays, games, etc that hold a special place in my heart
-- a dump pile of stuff I've read, but don't need to keep around.
+- a dump pile of stuff I've read, but don't need to be kept around

 Part of this would be building a better [Goodreads](https://www.goodreads.com/), which is well known to be crappy, slow, and just overall _blergh_.